 - evidence of entitlement to SAP, see SPM130500

 - the start dates of the Adoption pay period (APP) and adoption leave, see SPM130700

 - employment ending or changing before the start of pay and leave.

-Where a child is due on or after 5 April 2015, an employee who will become a parent through surrogacy arrangement will be eligible for SAP (subject to qualifying conditions) at 90% of salary for the first six weeks and standard rate for the remaining 33 weeks.
+An employee who will become a parent through surrogacy arrangement will be eligible for SAP (subject to qualifying conditions) at 90% of salary for the first six weeks and standard rate for the remaining 33 weeks.
 Qualifying conditions for adoption pay and leave mirror those for SMP and an intended has the right to adoption pay from the date of birth or the day after that date if they are at work.

 Only one intended parent will be eligible for SAP even if they both meet the qualifying conditions.
 The other intended parent will be eligible for SPP if they meet the qualifying conditions.
 The intended parents will have to decide who will claim SAP and who will claim SPP.